Isla del Sol: Occupation history

 The island was continually occupied from at least 2200 BC up to the present day.
 There is a significant Early Formative occupation (1800-1100 BC), Middle Formative (1100-500 BC) and Upper Formative (500 BC - AD 500).

 The earliest recorded pottery on the island dates to between 1426 and 1316 B.C.

 Most significantly, there is a major Tiwanaku (Tiahuanaco) settlement on the island.
 The site of Chucaripupata was a major Tiwanaku ritual site located above the Titi Qala, that the Incas made famous.

 All these sites are located on the western side of the island.

 Chucaripupata is only a few hundred meters from Titi Qala, and immediately above them is a rock outcrop known as Murokata.
 It is therefore possible that Murokata was the "sacred rock" of the Tiwanaku culture.

-The archaeological evidence indicates that neither Murokata nor Titi Qala were used during the Late Intermediate Period (ca AD 1000-1450).
+The archaeological evidence indicates that neither Murokata nor Titi Qala were used during the Late Intermediate Period (ca AD 1000–1450).
 With the conquest of the southern Titicaca region by the Inca, the Titi Qala zone was converted into one of the most important pilgrimage destinations in the Inca state on par with the famous oracle at Pachacamac on the coast just south of Lima.

-Underwater archaeological investigations conducted off the Island of the Sun from 1989-92 led to the discovery of both Inca and Tiahuanaco artifacts.
+Underwater archaeological investigations conducted off the Island of the Sun from 1989 to 1992 led to the discovery of both Inca and Tiahuanaco artifacts.
 These are now on display at a site museum in Challapampa.
 Today the economy of the island is mainly driven by tourism revenues, but subsistence agriculture and fishing are widely practiced.